croz-ltd/nrich-frontend/libs/notification/core/README.md

 ## Overview

-`@croz/nrich-notification-core` is a module which serves for showing automatic messages from backend on user interface.
+`@croz/nrich-notification-core` is a module that is designed for showing automatic messages from the backend on the user interface.
-It's a frontend part of [nrich-notification](https://github.com/croz-ltd/nrich/tree/master/nrich-notification) backend module.
+It's the frontend part of [nrich-notification](https://github.com/croz-ltd/nrich/tree/master/nrich-notification) backend module.

-Internally, it intercepts http calls and scans for sign of nrich notification object, and shows it if it exists.
+Internally, it intercepts http calls and scans for sign of nrich notification object, and shows the notification if it exists.

 ## Setup